 This Befana appears to be heir at law of a certain pagan goddess called Strenia, who presided over the new-year’s gifts, ‘Strenae,’ from which, indeed, she derived her name.
 Her presents were of the same description as those of the Befana—figs, dates, and honey. ” https://en.wikipedia.org/wiki/Befana

 Between Christmas and the Feast of the Epiphany, a market is held in Piazza Navona, the home of the Fountain of Four Rivers by Bernini.
 At this market, toys, sugar charcoal, and candies are sold.
 La Befana shows herself at a window in the Piazza on January 6, at midnight.
 Or so the story goes!
-I am adding to my list of Christmas time visits, Roma.
+I am adding this wonder to my list of Christmas-time visits, Roma!
 I want to go to the Piazza Navona and stay until midnight!
 How I would LOVE to see La Befana make her appearance!
 The market looks lovely also.

 There is also a tradition of the Urn of Fate at the lighting of the Yule Log.
 A large ornamental bowl holds gifts for the entire family at Christmas, and at a family gathering, toasts and good wishes are made by all.
 The gifts are taken out of the bowl by each family member until everyone has their gift.